illinois-cs415/illinois-cs415.github.io/_assignments/mp2.md

 -	Run at the player when they get within a moderate distance of each other, and they have line of sight with each other
 -	Within reason, return to its patrol path if the player gets too far away (this should be done by the enemy moving, not teleportation)

-Here is a tutorial to help get you started on the Pursuer enemy type:<br/><br/>
+Here is a tutorial to help get you started on the Pursuer enemy type:
 [Tutorial Link](https://drive.google.com/file/d/1HS-XrwXw8WPtJnp3zHTCFZ-jC5swLpJn/view?usp=sharing)
 <br/>